 Don’t be afraid to stretch your horizons and extend your hiking into the winter months.
 We did, and we couldn’t be happier!
 And don’t forget to check out our list of Easy Winter Hikes in Utah.

 1. Thermos: We use the thermos to keep the water hot for hot chocolate.
 We boil enough water for a few cups of hot chocolate/person.
-Then we dump it into the thermos.
-Then we take disposable cups, spoons, and packets of hot cocoa to mix it all up after the hike.
+Then we dump it into the thermos and put it in the back of our van.
+We take disposable cups, spoons, and packets of hot cocoa to mix it all up after the hike.

 2. Camelbaks: We bought these Camelbak Mini Mules for the two smaller boys and a Rogue for our older son for Christmas.
 They have already paid for themselves.
 Our boys are so motivated to hike, and my pack is a lot lighter now that they are carrying their own water and snacks.
 The prices change constantly on Amazon, so I just watched them for awhile until I saw a price I was willing to pay.
 Best thing we ever bought!